 Discover Amazing Art in Sonoma County: 3-Day Itinerary

 Sonoma County has been a magnet for artists and art connoisseurs for many decades.
-During the 1950s artists from San Francisco began moving north lured by lower rents and more space, setting up studios in old barns and chicken coops.
+During the 1950s, San Francisco artists began moving north, lured by lower rents and more space, setting up studios in old barns and chicken coops.

-In the 1960s, and even earlier, creative types from all over came for a freer lifestyle, establishing artist colonies and communes — some are still in existence today.
+In the 1960s (and even earlier), creative types from all over came for a freer lifestyle, establishing artist colonies and communes — some of which are still in existence today.

 With such an abundance of art and creativity and so many choices, where to begin?
 This broad-brushstroke plan for exploring the art scene in Sonoma County is just one of many possibilities.
-Check our Sonoma County calendar of events for upcoming or annual art events such as Art Trails or find a Guide to current art exhibits here.
+Look for upcoming or annual art events in our Sonoma County Calendar of Events.

-Begin your artistic tour in the relaxed and artistic little town of Sebastopol, at the Sebastopol Center for the Arts (282 S. High St., 707-829-4797).
-Serving the greater Bay Area, this vibrant regional art center has been the hub of art activities of all types for over 25 years.
+Begin your artistic tour in the relaxed and artistic little town of Sebastopol, at the Sebastopol Center for the Arts.
+Serving the greater Bay Area, this vibrant regional art center has been the hub of art activities of all types since its founding in 1988.

 Changing art exhibitions in three galleries feature work by local, regional, national, and international artists.
-The SCA also offers robust programs in performing, literary, and film arts, as well as classes for kids and adults, and they provide information about other art related activities in the area.
+The center also offers robust programs in performing, literary, and film arts, as well as classes for kids and adults, and they provide information about other art-related activities in the area.

 Then take a walking tour of Main Street to see murals, interesting shops (herbs, rocks, one-of-a-kind jewelry, art supplies, bookstores), and art galleries.
-The Sebastopol Gallery (150 N. Main St., 707-829-7200) features fine art and crafts by Sonoma County artists in a variety of media including paintings, prints, ceramics, woodwork, glass, metal, and photography.
+The Sebastopol Gallery features fine art and crafts by Sonoma County artists in a variety of media including paintings, prints, ceramics, woodwork, glass, metal, and photography.

 Be sure to admire the Coyote and the Sonoma Coast mural at the corner of Main and McKinley streets.
-If you’re hungry for lunch, grab a table at the East/West Café (128 N. Main St., 707-829-2822), where the art displayed on the walls could very well have been created by one of the locals sitting at a nearby table.
+If you’re hungry for lunch, grab a table at the Mediterranean-inspired East/West Café, where the art displayed on the walls could very well have been created by one of the locals sitting at a nearby table.

-Now it’s time to get in your car to continue your art tour.
-Begin by driving west on Bodega Avenue (Highway 12), then turn right on Florence Avenue to see whimsical outdoor sculptures by Patrick Amiot and his wife, Brigitte Laurent.
+Now it’s time to jump in your car to continue your art tour.
+Begin by driving west on Bodega Avenue (Highway 12), then turn right on Florence Avenue to see whimsical outdoor sculptures by husband-and-wife team Patrick Amiot and Brigitte Laurent.
 Their work can be seen throughout Sebastopol, but most profusely here on Florence Avenue, where numerous sculptures sprout in front yards up and down the street.
-Drive carefully, it is a neighborhood.
+Drive carefully, as this is a residential neighborhood.

 When you get to the end of Florence Avenue, turn left onto Highway 116.
 Go west about three miles and turn left at Graton Road where you will find the artists’ enclave of Graton.